The Guarani Missions of Argentina and Paraguay

 If this story of Jesuits and Indians living together in harmony sounds a bit familiar, you might have seen the 1986 film “The Mission” starring Jeremy Irons and Robert De Niro.
 Unfortunately, as in the film, the Jesuit reducciones were in constant conflict with Portuguese slave traders who viewed the Jesuit missions as a great source of slaves.

 The Jesuits did attempt to use their influence with the Catholic church to protect the reducciones, but when the Jesuit order came into conflict with the church and associated colonial powers, those protections ceased.
 The missions were taken over and the Guarani were either enslaved or escaped into the jungles.

 Visiting San Ignacio Miní

 We visited the mission independently as we traveled from the Iberá Wetlands via Corrientes to Iguazú Falls.
 Many tour agencies in Puerto Iguazú offer day trips to the mission as well.
-Be warned that cost of an entry ticket to the site is a staggering 150 pesos (US$19 at official rates and US$12.50 at blue market rates during our visit).
+Be warned that cost of an entry ticket to the site was a staggering 150 pesos when we visited in 2015 (US$19 at official rates and US$12.50 at blue market rates during our visit).
 While the site represents an important piece of history, the entry fees are completely out of proportion with the scale of the ruins.
 We do hope Argentina eventually adjusts the fees to make the site more accessible.